Edmund Rupert Drummond: Personal life

 Drummond's wife Lady Evelyn served as a First Officer (equivalent to the rank of Lieutenant Commander) in the Women's Royal Naval Service at Bletchley Park during the Second World War.
 Lady Evelyn was described as "one of a remarkable collection of junior officers," inspected in 1941 by WRNS Director Vera Laughton Mathews in the latter's memoir Blue Tapestry.

-Drummond's older brother The Hon.
-Sir Eric Drummond (later 7th Earl of Perth) served as the British Ambassador to Italy from 1933 to 1939.

 Residences

 The 1921 United Kingdom census records that Capt.
 Drummond and Lady Evelyn Drummond lived at Blackbrook Grove in Fareham, Hampshire.
 Their household included a domestic Nurse, Housekeeper, Cook, Nurserymaid, Parlour maid, Kitchen maid, and two gardeners.
 Blackbrook Grove was later purchased in 1927 by the newly-created Anglican Diocese of Portsmouth as an official residence for the Bishop of Portsmouth, and the house was renamed Bishopswood.

 The couple's electoral roll address from the period of c.
-1918 - 1920 was No. 39 Elm Park Gardens in Chelsea, London.
+1918 - 1920 was the home of his mother, Margaret, Dowager Viscountess Strathallan, at No. 39 Elm Park Gardens in Chelsea, London.
 The couple were living at Elm Park Gardens in November 1919; records survive of an advertisement for a domestic maid made by Lady Evelyn in The Times, which noted that six maids were kept in the household.
 By 1924 their London address was 21 Moreton Terrace in Pimlico, Westminster.
 During the 1930s the couple lived at The Old Manor in Fareham, although the house was leased in 1934, and again from 1935-38 when Drummond was stationed in New Zealand.

 The couple were close with Scottish Noblewoman Gwendolen Fitzalan-Howard, Duchess of Norfolk, who was also the Suo jure 12th Lady Herries of Terregles.
-Lady Evelyn and the couple's eldest daughter Anne stayed at Norfolk House, London from January to April 1929, and in 1930 the Duchess loaned her Scottish seat, Kinharvie House, to Anne Drummond for her honeymoon.
+Lady Evelyn and the couple's eldest daughter Anne stayed at Norfolk House, London from January to April 1929.